Amidain/Amidain/README.md

-- 👋 Hi, I’m @Amidain
+- 👋 Hi, I’m Lukasz, @Amidain
-- 👀 I’m interested in Java
+- 👀 I’m interested in Java, Test Automation
-- 🌱 I’m currently learning Spring
+- 🌱 I’m currently learning Selenium, Rest API testing along with discovering new possibilities in core Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Test Automation projects.
 - 📫 How to reach me: lukaszmostowiec@gmail.com

 <!---